DTROONEY29/Dissertation/README.md

 # Dissertation
-Contextual Understanding for Intent Detection on an Embedded System
+Contextual Understanding and Intent Detection on an Embedded System